Behold the Beauty of Nature in Cairo’s Orman Garden

 Major Changes Took Place

 The total area of the Orman Garden has significantly been reduced to a much smaller area.
-It went down to 28 acres after the Haramlik Garden was walled off, giving a room for the Giza Zoo.
+It went down to 28 acres after the Haramlik Garden was walled off, giving room for the Giza Zoo.

 Seemingly, the garden still seemed too large, so another part of it was diminished.
-Currently, the Egyptian Survey Authority- previously the Public Surveying Authority- houses the northern part area of the Orman Garden.
+Currently, the Egyptian Survey Authority- previously the Public Surveying Authority- houses the northern part of the area of the Orman Garden.

 The Significance of the Royal Garden